 INDOOR ROCK GARDEN

-Our wonderful indoor rock garden features a winter theme and rocks that celebrate the season.
+Our indoor rock garden features a winter-to-spring theme and rocks that celebrate the season.
 We hope you will take a moment and stop by, take a look, and take a rock or leave a rock.
 We always welcome your painted rocks.
+Be sure to sign up for our monthly rock painting class.
+Details are below.

 SEED LIBRARY